winitzki/scall/tutorial/programming_dhall.md

 ```

 The Appendix "Naturality and parametricity" proves in general that  the Church-Yoneda identity indeed gives isomorphic types.
-In particular, it follows that the  functions `optTreeCToBTreeE` and `bTreeEToOptTreeC` are each other's inverses.
+In this particular case, it means that the  functions `optTreeCToBTreeE` and `bTreeEToOptTreeC` are each other's inverses.

 We can implement data constructors directly for `BTreeE`: